-Rain also is expected in Southern California, where the Woolsey Fire was burning west of Los Angeles.
-As of Wednesday, the blaze had killed three people and torched more than 96,000 acres.
-It’s now nearly 100% contained.
+Rain also is expected in Southern California, where the Woolsey Fire has killed three people and torched nearly 100,000 acres.
+It’s now 100% contained.

 The Woolsey burn area is expected to get less than an inch of rain.
-But it’s still at risk of mudslides and minor debris flow from Wednesday to Thursday, the National Weather Service in Los Angeles said.
+But it’s still at risk of mudslides and minor debris flow from Wednesday to Thursday, the National Weather Service said.

-Mudslides are more likely in the Woolsey Fire area because fires in the southern part of the state tend to destroy vegetation roots, said Robert Baruffaldi, a meteorologist in the National Weather Service’s Sacramento office.
+Mudslides are more likely in the Woolsey Fire area because fires in the southern part of the state tend to destroy vegetation roots, Baruffaldi said.

 Officials in Ventura and Los Angeles counties were urging residents to prepare for the rain.
 Fire departments in both counties are making an emergency supply of sandbags available to the public at fire stations.